hershd23/buzzdb-docs/docs/part2/lab1.rst

    bash submit.sh <name>

 You will be submitting your assignment on Gradescope.
 You are expected to run :file:`submit.sh` and submit the generated zip to the autograder.
+The autograder tests on a larger file as well.
+This larger file is not shared to encourage learning.

 You can use :file:`REPORT.md` to describe the following design and program criteria (**optional**).
 In case you don't complete all the testcases, we will award you partial points based on the report.